bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Create tax properties

-First, add tax properties to the store.
+First, use the [Create tax properties](/api-reference/store-management/tax-properties/tax-properties/create-tax-properties) endpoint to add tax properties to the store.
 This requires the tax provider's `code` and a `display_name` that shoppers may see, depending on your theme, settings, and jurisdiction.
 Optionally, you can add a description.

 The response provides an `id` for each tax property.
 Use the `id` to get, update, or delete a specific tax property.